 In the modern era of football when money is so important, many leagues around the world are regularly dominated by the same teams.
 For example, the likes of Juventus in Serie A, Bayern Munich in Germany and PSG in France’s Ligue 1 always start as red hot favourites to win their respective league (at least at the time of writing).

-In such leagues, it might seem almost a case of the bookies giving money away.
-Just back the favourite in August, sit back and claim your winnings in May.
+Some punters think that they can back the favourite in August, sit back and claim their winnings in May.
 However, all good runs come to an end eventually, so piling in at odds of, say, 1/7 before a ball is kicked can be imprudent to say the least.

 The key point to remember is to always ask yourself, do the odds represent value based on the probability?
 Nothing is 100% certain when it comes to predicting the future and every single day, somewhere in the world, bets with odds of 1/10, 1/20 or even shorter, lose.

 Paying special attention to summer signings, managerial changes, commitments beyond the league and even the early fixtures (which, if easy, can help build confidence) is crucial.
 Whilst many are tempted to opt for the obvious, “usual suspects”, ever since Leicester’s remarkable 5000/1 Premier League triumph in 2016, lots of punters have tried to pick “the next Leicester”.

 We wouldn’t advise backing such outsiders but, especially in some of the smaller leagues, winners at double-digit odds are not uncommon and can deliver brilliant entertainment for the whole season – not to mention a tidy payout in May!